 The days when folk owned HD displays but didn’t make much use of them, because of expensive peripherals or satellite subscription costs... could be over.
 Hauppauge Digital has created an HD TV tuner card that picks up free-to-air HD channels.

 A bungled upgrade at UK payment processing firm Protx left thousands of online merchants unable to take payments on Wednesday.
+Reg readers reported that they've being unable to process payments since 0600 BST at a result of the SNAFU.
+Two report being unable to reach the firm by either phone or email in an attempt to resolve the problem.

 IBM loves to put a new spin on the mainframe to keep the legacy platform looking fresh and the doomsayers at bay.
 And now-a-days nothing makes a technology look brand-new than a fresh coat of green.
+In the first move since announcing the $1bn Project Big Green initiative in May, IBM plans to make good on its eco-friendly promise by replacing a fleet of small servers with a mere flotilla of refrigerator-sized mainframes.

 Microsoft will test a free, "ad-funded" version of its Works productivity suite with selected PC manufacturers this year, in another attempt to size up on-demand services.
+The pilot program will rollout during the next few months and continue into the middle of next year, Microsoft told The Register.